Rutu28022005/Internship-main/README.md

 I’m truly grateful to KANT IT, Rajkot for this opportunity.
 The guidance and support I received helped me explore my potential and push my limits.
 This 1-month journey not only sharpened my technical skills but also gave me the confidence to tackle bigger challenges in the future.

-This was a turning point where I realized,
-👉 “Yes, I can build a full-stack application from scratch.”